lprouss/xmlExtract/README.md

 xmlExtract
 ==========

-MATLAB functions to extract data for user-provided tags from XML files.
+Function that acts as a front-end to MATLAB's `xmlread`, for easier extraction of data from XML files.

 ###Desired functionalities

 + find ambiguous tags and allow the user to select the right one (using the displayed paths)
 + create/update a parsing information file for future uses with the same or similar XML files
-+ convert the extracted data according to user specifications (return strings if not provided or try to guess the data type?)
++ convert the extracted data according to user specifications (return strings if not provided)
 + support the extraction of data arrays
 + create an output structure for the extracted data
++ support conversion of date/time strings to date/time MATLAB format
 + support attributes?
-+ support conversion of date/time strings to date/time MATLAB format

 ###Design